How to Use Anki for Long-Term Retention of Course Material

 Can I use Anki for subjects like maths, essay writing, or problem-solving?

 Anki is most powerful for fact-heavy subjects but has real value in conceptual disciplines too.
 For mathematics, use Anki to retain formula definitions, theorem statements, and procedural steps — but always pair it with active problem-solving practice, which Anki cannot replicate.
 For essay-based subjects, use Anki to retain key arguments, scholar names, theoretical frameworks, dates, and significant quotations that give your essays specificity and depth.
-For problem-solving disciplines like economics or physics, use Anki for the conceptual vocabulary and model structures, while dedicating separate study time to working through practice problems.

 How does Anki compare to Quizlet?